 |Syntax||Similar to the syntax of Visual Basic||Similar to the syntax of C and C++ languages|

 What are some common criteria for comparison of PHP and ASP.NET?

-- Scalability and Maintenance: The simple fact is that whether you choose PHP or ASP.NET, the web application scalability and ease of maintenance depend on:
+- Scalability and Maintenance: The simple fact is that whether you choose ASP.NET or PHP for web development, the web application scalability and ease of maintenance depend on:

 - Programmer expertise

 - Following industry best standards and programming guidelines

 So both ASP.NET and PHP fare somewhat similar in this category.

 - Performance and Speed: There is a prevalent misconception that performance and site speed depend on either platform.
 Practically however, there is very little difference between the performance of a PHP-run site or an ASP.NET site.
 Both ASP.NET and PHP are well equipped to run the routine processes and produce the desired results – accessing file systems, finding images and displaying the pages.
 The speed is reliant on factors like the database server, end user’s computer and bandwidth.

 There is also the myth that ASP.NET is more sophisticated than PHP.
 PHP may not be an easier language for learners but many big sites like Facebook and MailChimp are written in PHP.
 There is also the argument that PHP is a faster language at core level.
 But core language speed is no longer any issue because modern hardware is blazingly fast.
 The marginal gain in performance is not really what makes the application fast or slow.
 It is in fact how the code is written and how the architecture implements it that matter.